A recent Zen Habits excerpt by Leo Babauta inspired this post:

 But, just like bad things, there must a limit on the number of good things you can have in your life.
 After all, there are still only 24 hours in a day, and no amount of life hacking changes that.

-Just like everything else in life, it’s about balance.
+Just like everything else in life, life hacks are about balance.

-Maybe you even want to create a purpose.
+2. Maybe you even want to create a life purpose.

-Give yourself permission to go slow, and make edits along the way.
-Take your lifestyle design one day at a time.
+5. Give yourself permission to make edits along the way—take your lifestyle design one day at a time.